ronituohino/battle-sheep/docs/testing.md

 npm run test-ui
 ```

-Unit tests cover most of the functions in the core logic `game.ts`.
+Unit tests cover most of the functions in the core logic `game.ts` with sample situations.
+These have been thoroughly tested manually.

-Unit tests also cover basic functionality of the AI in `ai.ts`.
+Unit tests also cover basic functionality, alphabeta, and behaviour the AI in `ai.ts`.
+Basic functionality: the AI can select a starting tile and move sheep on the board.
+Alphabeta tests: the AI should be able to find a winning move from certain situations.
+Behavioural tests: the AI heuristic works and makes the AI move to certain tiles.

 ## Unit test coverage